Click for homepage

 IP Encryptors

-In the late 1990s and early 2000s, IP-based 1 computer networks started taking over the role of proprietary data networks and digital telegraphy (Telex), in civil corporations as well as in the military domain.
-Although it has taken a long time for the Defence Organisations to phase out existing data networks, most of them are now fully relying on encrypted IP-based networks.
+In the late 1990s and early 2000s, IP-based computer networks started taking over the role of proprietary data networks and digital telegraphy (telex) in civil corporations as well as in the military domain.
+It allows two computer networks to be interconnected securely, using insecure (public) infrastructure as the transport medium.
+This effectively creates a secure tunnel between the two networks.
+Such a tunnel is also known as a Virtual Private Netword (VPN).

 IP Encryptors on this website